Gastronotherapy

 • Fresh lime juice - Adds fresh acidity that balances out the rich peanut butter

-🔪 How To Make Easy Peanut Noodles
+🔪 How To Make Spicy Peanut Noodles

 Peanut sauce in a small white bowl with a whisk behind it.